AtheosGame/AtheosGame.github.io/Game/DungeonRuns/Maps.md

 There are three types of maps:

-**1. Seasonal maps:** These are not unique and can always be bought at the vendor with $SOULS.
+**1. Seasonal maps:** These are not unique and can always be bought/sold at the vendor for $SOULS.
 These maps lead to the common Dungeons of the game.
 Any number of players can use them and repeat them as many times as they wish.

 **2. Unique maps:** These are unique maps that can be found as droppable loot during dungeon runs, they have a limited number of uses.